3.2 Mainstreaming protection

 CARE’s activities during and immediately after the emergency should respond to the most immediate needs of affected populations, and should respect their dignity and ensure their safety.
 CARE should not put people’s dignity and safety at further risk through our attempts to assist, and we should be held accountable to people affected by natural disaster or conflict.
 To achieve this, a protection approach should be mainstreamed in all of CARE’s programmes.

 In practice, this might mean that in a camp setting managed by CARE, all essential services and facilities will be located in an easily accessible and secure location so that people, especially women and children, will not be vulnerable to attack when they use these services and facilities.

 Providing basic information to the community about CARE and the emergency project, including a complaints mechanism and a means for regular reports and updates throughout the project cycle, is another possible protection approach.
-See Chapter 32 Quality and accountability.
+See the chapter on Quality and accountability.

 A set of Draft Minimum Standards for Protection have recently been developed by a group of NGOs including CARE (see Annex 31.5).
 These standards provide checklists and indicators for each sector to help integrate a protection approach.